mondoohq/docs/releases/2025-04-mondoo-release-highlights.md

 date: 2025-05-09
 ---

-#### A new Mondoo Model Context Protocol (MCP) server for AI accelerated findings remediation, expanded vulnerability detection support, remediations in ticketing, centralized exceptions management, and space-wide exceptions.
-April was all about exposing the most critical findings in your environment and taking action on those findings quickly.
-Discovery everything new to keep your assets secure.
+#### April was all about helping you find and fix critical security issues faster.
+We rolled out a new Mondoo Model Context Protocol (MCP) server to power AI-assisted remediation, expanded vulnerability detection, added remediations to ticketing, and launched centralized and space-wide exception management.
+Explore everything new this month to secure your infrastructure.

 ![Mondoo Release Highlights April 2025](/img/release-highlights/2025-04/april2025.jpg)